Life Qualifying Event

 - Acquiring a new dependent (spouse, newborn or adoptee)

 - Cancellation of TennCare coverage (other than non-payment)

 An employee who experiences any of the circumstances listed above may enroll in the University's group insurance program without having to provide medical evidence of insurability, provided the employee applies for coverage within 60 days of the occurrence of the circumstance.
+Please note: Optional Term Life offered through Minnesota Life requires application for coverage within 31 days of the occurrence to add dependents.
 The employee also has 60 days to provide a Social Security Number for newborns or other dependents.

 The employee will be required to submit documentation of the event that qualifies him/her for the special enrollment provision.
-Contact Kathy Taylor at 425-4452.
+Contact Jecobi Swafford, Benefits Specialist, via email or at 425-4452.